 We foster people, projects and social enterprises that embrace a positive vision of the future.
 We look to Anthroposophy, as a world conception, with its description of the universe and the Human being, to guide our endeavours.
 Our current projects and enterprises include the Motueka Steiner Farm School, Playgroup, Kindergartens, farming and community living.

+We deliver holistic education that focuses on child development, engages the whole family, connects children to nature and fosters personal uniqueness.
+We value creativity over conformity, imagination over predictability, and critical thinking over standardised testing.
+These goals and values are at the heart of Steiner Education and our work on the farm.
 We are developing a biodynamic farm as a learning environment, a source of organic food, a place for nature, and an example of restorative agriculture.
 The farm is a fantastic teaching resource forl children and their families, and strengthens the connection between farming, people, food and the natural world.

 Our kindergarten opened in 1984, and the primary school opened in 2002.
-The kindergarten is mostly state funded but the school is independant and self funded.
+The kindergarten is mostly state funded but the school is independent and self funded.
 School tuition fees are intentionally low to enable local families to attend.
 The extra money needed is raised by donations and fundraising.
 The whole school community take the responsibility to raise the funds and resources needed so all can attend.

-Motueka Rudolf Steiner School does not discriminate on the basis of race, religion, sex or national origin in its admission policies or in the conduct of educational, recreational, athletic or scholarship programs.
+Motueka Steiner School does not discriminate on the basis of race, religion, sex or national origin in its admission policies or in the conduct of educational, recreational, athletic or scholarship programs.
 See Equity Statement.